 The downside to this approach is that a false breakout won't always occur.
-Waiting for one means good trading opportunities will be missed.
+Waiting for one means good trading opportunities could be missed.
 Therefore, it is typically best to take trading opportunities as they come.
 If you happen to catch the odd false breakout trade, that's a bonus.

 Adapting Trading Decisions to New Support and Resistance Levels

 Support and resistance are dynamic, and so your trading decisions based on them must also be dynamic.
 In an uptrend, the last low and last high are important.
 If the price makes a lower low, it indicates a potential trend change, but if the price makes a new high, that helps confirm the uptrend.
 Focus your attention on the support and resistance levels that matter right now.
 Trends often encounter trouble at strong areas.
 They may eventually break through, but it often takes time and multiple attempts.